 Under the law, it is unlawful to use any export or temporary import control document containing a false statement or misrepresenting or omitting a material fact for the purpose of exporting any defense article or technical data or the furnishing of any defense service for which a license or approval is required by this subchapter.
 See also information about export control regulations.

-When considering ITAR compliance defenses under misrepresentation by omission of facts in ITAR and AECA cases, the regulation is clear that export or temporary import control documents include the following:
+When considering ITAR compliance defenses under misrepresentation by omission of material facts in ITAR and AECA cases, the regulation is clear that export or temporary import control documents include the following: